THE IDEA

 A startup’s user base grows at 15% per month.
 For the first six months, the numbers feel modest.
 By month twelve, they’ve more than quintupled.
 By month eighteen, they’re twenty times where they started.
 The team that was the right size in month six is overwhelmed by month twelve, and the systems that worked at one scale are collapsing at another.

-A rumour spreads through an organisation.
+A rumour spreads.
 One person tells three.
 Those three each tell three more.
 In six rounds, over a thousand people have heard it.
-By the time leadership issues a response, the narrative is already established.
+By the time anyone thinks about issuing a correction, the story is already established.
+The speed of exponential information spread consistently outpaces the speed of institutional response.

 Learn to recognise the early stages.
 Exponential growth always looks like nothing is happening until it looks like everything is happening all at once.
 If something is growing at a consistent percentage, do the maths.
 Where will it be in six months?
 Twelve?
 If the answer surprises you, take it seriously now.